 - Protect the Government’s interest through the use of jeopardy and/or termination assessments.

 - Ensure the civil disposition of closed criminal prosecutions.

-SEP auditors focus their examinations on developing the badges of fraud to establish the fraud penalty.
-It is important that your interactions with a SEP auditor are made carefully so as not to allow the auditor to misunderstand elements of your tax returns.
-SEP examines matters such as:
+IRS SEP auditors focus their examinations on developing the badges of fraud to establish the fraud penalty.
+Frequently, taxpayer’s ask their tax attorney what the elements of fraud are.
+Accordingly, it is important that your interactions with a SEP auditor are made carefully so as not to allow the auditor to misunderstand elements of your tax returns.
+SEP auditors examine matters such as: